Rodlike Heisenberg nanomagnet driven by propagating magnetic field: Nonequilibrium phase transition

 We are mainly interested to study the nonequilibrium phases depending on the temperature of the system.
-In this context, the relevant measurable quantities would be the component of the nonequlibrium dynamic order parameter, the variance of the that component of the order parameter (so called susceptibility).
+In this context, the relevant measurable quantities would be the component of the nonequilibrium dynamic order parameter, the variance of that component of the order parameter (so-called susceptibility).
 Keeping these in mind, the following quantities are calculated:

 (i) Components of instantaneous magnetisation $m_{\alpha}(t)={{1} \over {N}}\sum S_i^{\alpha}$ where $\alpha$ denotes different Cartesian components, $\alpha = x,y,z$.